 According to Johns Hopkins, Levothyroxine (Synthroid, Euthyrox, Levo-T, Levoxyl, Unithroid), Liothyronine (Cytomel), or Natural thyroid (Nature-thyroid, Westhroid) are used to treat hyperthyroidism.

 Hypothyroidism occurs when the thyroid gland does not produce sufficient amounts of hormones.
-Some of the symptoms of hypothyroidism include but are not limited to fatigue, weight gain, puffy face, thinning hair, impaired memory, and enlarged thyroid gland.
+Some of the symptoms of hypothyroidism include but are not limited to fatigue, weight gain, puffy face, thinning hair, impaired memory, and an enlarged thyroid gland.

 Some causes of hypothyroidism are Hashimoto’s thyroiditis, radiation, thyroid surgery, medications, and response to treatment for hyperthyroidism.
 Propylthiouracil (PTU) and Methimazole (Tapezole) may be prescribed to treat hypothyroidism.